Mikel Oyarzabal: Club career

-On 3 April 2021, Oyarzabal scored the only goal of the delayed 2020 Copa del Rey final, also through a penalty, to help Real Sociedad clinch their first trophy in 34 years after beating Athletic Bilbao.
+On 3 April 2021, Oyarzabal scored the only goal of the delayed 2020 Copa del Rey final, also through a penalty, to help Real Sociedad beat Athletic Bilbao and clinch their first trophy in 34 years.
 In March 2022, he ruptured the anterior cruciate ligament of his left knee during a training session, potentially ruling him out for the rest of that year.
 He returned on 31 December as a late substitute in a 2–0 home win over Osasuna, and two weeks later scored his first goal since his recovery to conclude a 3–1 victory against Athletic at the same venue; it was his sixth goal (four from the spot) in 14 games against the rivals.

 In February 2023, Oyarzabal extended his contract until 2028, retaining the buyout clause of €75 million.
 He became captain in June, when Asier Illarramendi left.

 Oyarzabal scored his 100th goal for Real Sociedad on 1 December 2024, through a penalty in the 2–0 home win against Real Betis.
 He made his 400th appearance the following 30 August, in a 1–0 loss at Real Oviedo.

+On 4 March 2026, Oyarzabal scored a late penalty to help Real to reach another Spanish cup final after beating Athletic Bilbao 2–0 on aggregate.
+In the decisive match, on 18 April, he repeated the feat in the 45th minute of an eventual penalty shootout victory over Atlético Madrid; it was his sixth career final, and he found the net in all of them while being on the winning side on four occasions.

+Oyarzabal scored his 100th top-division goal on 9 May 2026, from a penalty kick in a 2–2 draw with Betis.
+He finished the season with a career-high 15.